thorri-lindal/Lightmove/README.md

 # Lightmove
 ![Alt text](https://raw.githubusercontent.com/thorri-lindal/Lightmove/refs/heads/main/lightmove.png "lightmove")

-## Photo organization with XXHash file verification
+## Photo Organization with xxHash and Verification

-This script organizes files into a structured folder hierarchy, inspired by Adobe Lightroom (`YYYY/YYYY-MM-DD`), based on their modification date and generates MD5 hashes for integrity verification.
+This project provides tools to organize files into a structured folder hierarchy (`YYYY/YYYY-MM-DD`) based on their modification date, with xxHash-based integrity verification.
 It also logs all actions performed during the process.

-## Features
-- Automatically organizes files by date into a nested folder structure.
-- Generates `md5_checksums.txt` for each folder to verify file integrity.
-- Saves a detailed log file with actions and errors.
-- Supports drag-and-drop input for source and destination directories.

 ---

 ## Requirements
 - **Operating System**: Linux, macOS, or Windows with WSL.
 - **Utilities**: `rsync`, `md5sum`, and `find` (installed by default on most Unix-based systems).

+---

+## Features

+1. **File Organization**:
+   - Automatically organizes files into a nested folder structure based.
+   - Supports filtering by file type, size, and skipping existing files.
+2. **Drag-and-drop support**:
+	-Supports drag-and-drop input for source and destination directories.

+4. **Integrity Verification**:
+   - Generates `checksums.txt` with xxHash for each folder.
+   - Logs verification results and identifies missing or modified files.

+4. **Enhanced Logging**:
+   - Detailed logs are saved to track operations and errors.

+5. **Parallel Processing**:
+   - Multi-threaded for faster performance.

+6. **Customization Options**:
+   - Supports dry-run mode, progress bars, and user-defined filters.

 ---